inet-framework/inet/showcases/emulation/babel/doc/index.rst

 Goals
 -----

 Testing routing protocols with simulation is often easier than building a test setup in the real world.
-INET's emulation features make it possible to use a real-world routing protocol implementation in a simulated environment.
-The simulated environment and multiple instances of the real-world routing protocol implementation can run on the same computer.
+INET's emulation features make it possible to use a real-world routing protocol implementation in a simulated environment, where the simulated environment and multiple instances of the real-world routing protocol implementation can run on the same computer.

 This showcase demonstrates such a test scenario with the Linux implementation of the Babel routing protocol (Babel daemon).
-We'll simulate mobility and wireless connectivity in a mobile ad hoc network, but the routes will be managed by multiple instances of the Babel daemon.
+We'll run a simulation of a mobile ad hoc network, where mobility and wireless connectivity will be simulated using INET, and the routes will be managed by multiple instances of the Babel daemon.

 Note that the emulation example only runs on Linux.
-For an introduction to emulation in INET, read the :doc:`Emulation section </users-guide/ch-emulation>` in the User's Guide.
+For a comprehensive understanding of emulation in INET, read the :doc:`Emulation section
+</users-guide/ch-emulation>` in the User's Guide.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/emulation/babel <https://github.com/inet-framework/inet/tree/master/showcases/emulation/babel>`__